 This jakarta.security.jacc package defines a utility class that is used by containers to communicate policy context identifiers to Policy providers.
 The utility class is jakarta.security.jacc.PolicyContext, and this class implements static methods that are used to communicate policy relevant context values from containers to Policy providers.

 Containers use the static method PolicyContext.setContextID to associate a policy context identifier with a thread on which they are about to call a decision interface of a Policy provider.
 Policy providers use the static method PolicyContext.getContextID to obtain the context identifier established by a calling container.

 The role of policy context identifiers in access decisions is described in Policy Contexts and Policy Context Identifiers.

-addition In the methods communicate policy identifiers, to used to context the jakarta.security.jacc.PolicyContext class also provides static methods that allow container specific context handlers that implement the jakarta.security.jacc.PolicyContextHandler interface to be registered with the PolicyContext class.
+In addition to the methods used to communicate policy context identifiers, the jakarta.security.jacc.PolicyContext class also provides static methods that allow container specific context handlers that implement the jakarta.security.jacc.PolicyContextHandler interface to be registered with the PolicyContext class.

 The PolicyContext class also provides static methods that allow Policy providers to activate registered handlers to obtain additional policy relevant context to apply in their access decisions.